wiiNinja/NUS.downloader.command.line/Readme.txt

 Requirements:

-    * You will need MS .NET Framework 2.0 to run this thing
+    * You will need MS .NET Framework 4.8 to run this thing
     * Internet connection

 Included:

     * Binary nusd.exe
+    * The original "NUSdownloader.exe" from WB3000 - Required to be in the same folder as nusd.exe
     * Modified source with Visual Studio projects files and such
-    * The original "NUSdownloader_v1.exe" from WB3000
-    * Sample batch file
+    * Sample batch file - This is what I used to test

 Warnings:
-    * I've only tested this on a 32 bit Windows XP machine, not Vista
+    * I've only tested this on a Windows10 machine

 Disclaimer:
     * I'm not responsible for any brick that may result from using this tool.